 Note: Everything listed here is my share of the costs.
 Because I travel with Dave, the total cost of the accommodation is twice what’s listed.

 We were staying in a gorgeous three-floor, two-bedroom, two-bathroom apartment in the vibrant Albaycin neighbourhood of Granada.
-It’s the Muslim Quarter of the city, full of whitewashed buildings, bustling markets, bedraggled hippies, shisha bars, and Middle Eastern restaurants, set down tumbling alleyways in the hills of Granada.
-It’s slightly outside of the centre and therefore slightly cheaper, but nowhere we needed to go was more than a 15-minute walk away.
+It’s the Islamic Quarter of the city, full of whitewashed buildings, bustling markets, shisha bars, and Middle Eastern restaurants, in the tumbling alleyways of the hills of Granada.
+It’s slightly outside of the centre and therefore cheaper, but nowhere we needed to go was more than a 15-minute walk away.

 Our apartment had plentiful hot water, a well-equipped kitchen, and spacious second bedroom for guests to stay.
 Our living room came complete with a large desk for working and a balcony overlooking the street below.
 I appreciated having wooden shutters in the bedroom that blocked out all light in the mornings.